 “Sideritis,” as it is officially known, has been used since ancient times as a medicine, as well as a refreshment.

 The term ”Sideritis” actually comes from the name used by ancient Greeks for this herb.

-Meaning “that which contains iron,” sideritis was used as medicine since it is perfect for sore throats or the common cold.
+Meaning “that which contains iron,” sideritis was used as medicine since it is perfect for sore throats or the common cold and its caffeine free.